annotation/text-fabric/docs/Api/App.md

     ```

     ???+ "Description"
-        Produces a link to an online website dedicated to the main corpus,
+        Produces a link to an online website dedicated to the main corpus.
-        e.g. SHEBANQ for the BHSA, and CDLI for Uruk.

     ??? info "node"
         `node` can be an arbitrary node.
 The link targets the verse/tablet that